juhyeonkim95/NovelViewSynthesis/configs/README.md

 If you have multiple gpus, use multiple gpu ids, e.g. [0,1,2,3].
 If you have only single gpu, set this value to [0].
 ### multiprocess_max
 Maximum number of multiprocessing.
-This shouldn't be same with `available_gpu_ids`.
+This is not needed be same with `available_gpu_ids`.
 Even you have only single gpu, you can train multiple models at once.
-But be careful not to overflow the memory.
+But be careful not to cause overflow.
 ### image_size
 Image size.
 Default is 256.
 ### parent_folder